peteroupc/peteroupc.github.io/randomfunc.md

        return list
     END METHOD

 An important consideration with respect to shuffling is the nature of the underlying RNG, as I discuss in further detail in my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
-It suffices to say here that in general, whenever a deterministic, uniformly-distributed RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
+It suffices to say here that in general, whenever a deterministic RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
 (The _period_ is the maximum number of values in a generated sequence for a deterministic RNG before that sequence repeats.)

 **Note:** In simulation testing, shuffling is used to relabel items from a dataset at random, where each item in the dataset is assigned one of several labels.
 In such testing:
 - One or more statistics that involve the specific labeling of the original dataset's groups is calculated (such as the difference, maximum, or minimum of means or variances between groups).
 - Multiple simulated datasets are generated.
 Each dataset is generated by merging the groups, shuffling the merged dataset, and relabeling each item in order such that the number of items in each group for the simulated dataset is the same as for the original dataset.
 - For each simulated dataset, the same statistics are calculated as for the original dataset.
 - The statistics for the simulated datasets are compared with those of the original.

-<a id=Choosing_a_Random_Item_from_a_List></a>
-### Choosing a Random Item from a List

-To choose a random item from a list&mdash;

-- whose size is known in advance, use the idiom `list[RNDINTEXC(size(list))]`.
-This idiom assumes that the first item of the list is at position 0, the second is at position 1, and so on; or
-- whose size is not known in advance, use a method like the following.
-Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.

-        METHOD RandomItemFromFile(file)
-           i = 0
-           lastItem = nothing
-           while true
-              // Get the next line from the file item = GetNextLine(file)
-              // The end of the file was reached, break if item == nothing: break
-              if RNDINT(i) == 0: lastItem = item
-              i = i + 1
-           end
-        end

-Choosing an item this way is also known as _sampling with replacement_.

-**Note:** [_Bootstrapping_](https://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29) is a method of creating a simulated dataset by choosing random items with replacement from an existing dataset until both datasets have the same size.
-(The simulated dataset can contain duplicates this way.)
-Usually, multiple simulated datasets are generated this way, one or more statistics, such as the mean, are calculated for each simulated dataset as well as the original dataset, and the statistics for the simulated datasets are compared with those of the original.

 <a id=Creating_a_Random_Character_String></a>
 ### Creating a Random Character String